Hypnotriod/midi-box-stm32/README.md

 while (USBD_MIDI_GetState(&hUsbDeviceFS) != MIDI_IDLE) {};
 USBD_MIDI_SendPackets(&hUsbDeviceFS, packetsBuffer, 4);
 ```
-## Receive the midi event packets from the host:
+## Receive the midi event packets from the host
 Override the weak `USBD_MIDI_OnPacketsReceived` callback function *(which will be called during the USB interrupt routine)* with code similar to the following:
 ```C
 void USBD_MIDI_OnPacketsReceived(uint8_t *data, uint8_t len)